petkivim/embed-google-map/README.md

 ## Multilingual features

-This plugin supports English, French, Italian, Japanese and Finnish languages for back-end.
+This plugin supports English, French, Italian, Japanese, Hungarian and Finnish languages for back-end.

 In the front-end it's possible to use the system language as a Google Map language.
 In multilingual sites this means that it's enough to set the default language to 'system', and the language of the map is set according to the language that the user has chosen.
 For individual maps the default setting can be overridden by using the 'lang' parameter.
 Setting the system language for individual maps can be done by setting the 'lang' parameter to 'system'